Salmandabbakuti/zora-scanner-tg/README.md

 - `/profile <address/zora handle>` – Show profile data of an address or Zora handle.
 - `/balances <address/zora handle>` – Show list of coin balances of an address or Zora handle.

-Hourly updates on top gainers, top volume, and most valuable, new coins are sent to the channel [@ZoraPulse](https://t.me/+4ocUg0iJh1sxY2E9).
+Hourly updates on top gainers, top volume, most valuable coins, and newly launched coins are sent to the channel [@ZoraPulse](https://t.me/+4ocUg0iJh1sxY2E9).

 ## Getting Started